How to Trim a Video in Your Browser (No Software, 2026)

 Does the video get uploaded to a server?

-Not with tools that use FFmpeg WASM (like our video trimmer).
+Not with tools that use FFmpeg WASM, like our video trimmer.
 Everything happens locally in your browser.
-Some other online trimmers do upload your video to a server for processing — check the tool's privacy policy if this matters to you.
+Some other online trimmers do upload your video to a server for processing, so check the tool's privacy policy if that matters to you.

 Will trimming reduce the video quality?

 It depends on the tool.
-Some re-encode the video at a lower quality to save processing time.
-Good tools (including ours) use a high-quality H.264 encode with a CRF of 23, which is visually indistinguishable from the original for most content.
+Some re-encode at a lower quality to save processing time.
+Good tools (ours included) use a high-quality H.264 encode at a CRF of 23, which is visually indistinguishable from the original for most content.

 What video formats are supported?

 Any format your browser can play.
-In practice, that means MP4, WebM, and MOV work everywhere.
-AVI and MKV work in most modern browsers but support varies.
+In practice, MP4, WebM, and MOV work everywhere.
+AVI and MKV work in most modern browsers, but support varies.
 The output is always MP4, which is universally compatible.

 Is there a time limit on the video?

-No time limit — you can trim a 2-hour video if your browser can handle loading it into memory.
-The practical limit is file size (500 MB for most browser tools) rather than duration.
-A 500 MB limit comfortably covers most screen recordings and social media clips.
+No duration limit.
+You can trim a 2-hour video if your browser can load it into memory.
+The practical limit is file size (around 500 MB for most browser tools) rather than length, and 500 MB comfortably covers most screen recordings and social clips.

 Can I trim multiple segments from the same video?

-Most browser trimmers (including ours) let you select one continuous segment per export.
-If you need to cut out a section in the middle, you'd trim twice — once for the part before the cut and once for the part after — then join them with a separate tool.
+Most browser trimmers (ours included) export one continuous segment per pass.
+To cut out a section in the middle, trim twice, once for the part before the cut and once for the part after, then join them with a separate tool.

 Wrapping Up

 For the vast majority of "I just need to cut this video" moments, a browser-based trimmer is the fastest path from raw clip to finished file.
-No downloads, no accounts, no watermarks.
+No downloads, no accounts, no watermarks, and nothing uploaded to a server you don't control.

 And if you ever outgrow manual trimming and need to process videos programmatically at scale, that's exactly what Renderly's video API is built for.
 But for a quick trim?
 The browser tool is all you need.